chitti239/E-commerce-follow-along/README.md

 - Created form for adding Address.
 - Stored address using useState Hook.

+---

+### **Milestone 22**
+- Created Backend for Address and attached with fronted
+- created backend endpoint for handeling address.
+-  added backend endpoint with frontend.

 ## **Conclusion**
 This project provides a feature-rich e-commerce solution while strengthening your skills in web development, database management, and user interaction using the MERN stack.
 It is designed to be scalable, user-centric, and secure.